 The digital economy is all around us nowadays.
 Big Tech firms play a leading role in all facets of daily life and hold strong positions in various markets.
 At the same time artificial intelligence (AI) and algorithms play a key role in digital markets.
 An increasing number of companies are using algorithms to improve pricing models or to optimise service offerings.

 The combination of these technologically advanced tools poses new challenges for competition policy and economics.
-Legislators and competition authorities around the world are responding to these challenges: new laws are being passed to stop possible anti-competitive practices and/or harm.
+Legislators and competition authorities around the world are responding to these challenges: new laws have been passed at EU and at national level to stop possible anti-competitive practices and/or harm.

 EE&MC has developed empirical tools to measure the impact of algorithms on the actual price level and on the degree of competition.
-The application of these tools is necessary when investigating whether companies are abusing their market position in digital markets.
+The application of these tools is necessary when investigating whether companies might be acting in breach of competition rules in digital markets.